-Intangible assets consist of trademarks, patent costs and license fees.
-Amortization expense was \$17,644 in the three months ended March 31, 2019 and was \$3,671 in the three months ended March 31, 2018.
-The Company reviews identifiable intangible assets for impairment in accordance with ASC 360 - Intangibles -Goodwill and Other, whenever events or changes in circumstances indicate the carrying amount may not be recoverable.
-The Company's intangible assets are definite lived and currently solely the costs of obtaining licensing fees, trademarks, and patents.
+Intangible assets consist of trademarks, patent costs, license fees, customer relationships and developed technology.
+Amortization expense was \$88,416 and \$106,060 in the three and six months ended June 30, 2019 and was \$4,070 and \$7,741 in the three and six months ended June 30, 2018.
+The Company reviews identifiable intangible assets for impairment in accordance with ASC 360 - Property, Plant and Equipment, whenever events or changes in circumstances indicate the carrying amount may not be recoverable.
+The Company's intangible assets are currently solely the costs of obtaining licensing fees, trademarks, patents, tradename, customer relations and developed technology.
+The intangibles are both lived, assets amortized over a useful life, and indefinite lived, assets which are not amortized, but receive annual impairment testing.
 Events or changes in circumstances that indicate the carrying amount may not be recoverable include, but are not limited to, a significant change in the medical device marketplace and a significant adverse change in the business climate in which the Company operates.
+The large fluctuation in intangible assets is due to the Helomics acquisition (see Note 2).